Table of Contents

 After you file a car accident claim, your insurance company will attempt to obtain all of the information needed.
 They may ask for an examination under oath, also known as a deposition.
 Depositions are not uncommon in the accident claim process.
 The other driver may experience the same thing, so know that it’s not just you.

-You should keep every piece of documentation of the accident, including medical documentation, car repair documentation, and any photos of the accident that you took at the time.
+Keep every piece of documentation of the accident, including medical documentation, car repair documentation, and any photos of the accident that you took at the time.
 Keep a record of your lost wages as well.

-Contact Deadlines for California Car Insurance Companies
+Contact Deadlines For California Car Insurance Companies

 The CDI has been in place since 1868.
 California is the largest insurance market in America and the sixth-largest in the world.
 The CDI oversees hundreds of thousands of employees, agents, adjusters, and businesses.
 They don’t just deal with car insurance.
 You can contact them for any kind of insurance problem.
-They receive 170,000 calls a year, 35,000 complaints annually, and recover each year over $63 million.
-You are not alone if you need to call the CDI.

 If you aren’t sure, see if your problem fits this checklist:

-• You feel an agent or broker is mistreating you
+- You feel an agent or broker is mistreating you.

-• You have questions that aren’t being answered
+- You have questions that aren’t being answered.

-• You want to ask for help from your agent or broker
+- You want to ask for help from your agent or broker.

-• You are having a tough time starting a claim with your insurance company
+- You are having a tough time starting a claim with your insurance company.

 Getting Your Insurance Settlement Money